Aging & Health A to Z

 TNF-alpha Inhibitors (tumor necrosis factor-alpha inhibitors)

 TNF-alpha is one of your immune system’s molecules that contributes to swelling and inflammation in your joints.
 TNF-alpha inhibitors help reduce pain, tenderness, and swelling.
+Experience with these agents in older adults is limited, so their use is generally reserved for patients for whom conventional triple therapy with oral DMARDs has not been effective.
+The agents are given by subcutaneous injection or infusion.
 Some examples of TNF-alpha inhibitors are:

 - etanercept (Enbrel)

 - adalimumab (Humira)